comp1100/comp1100.github.io/_sources/intro.md

 * There are no grades -- just a [pass/fail](sec:overview:grading).
 This is similar to an annual performance review -- either you are meeting expectations or you are not.
 * There are no 'answers'.
 The course staff don't know the solution to the problem you will tackle any more than you do.
 Your team is responsible for finding good solutions.
 * You will work under supervision of someone who will not make decisions for you, but will help you to figure out how to make decisions.
-* You will work in a team that you are assigned to, rather than a group of  your friends (although I hope they become your friends).
+* You will work in a team that you are assigned to, rather than a group of  your friends (although we hope they become your friends).
 * All members of the team will be ultimately responsible for the outcomes of the project; but by necessity, you will need to coordinate for individuals to lead different tasks.
 * You will have to make progress regularly; e.g. weekly, rather than just waiting for an assignment and then doing it all at the last minute.
 * You will be asked to work in a professional manner.